 Zena Wooldridge, Director of Sport "Birmingham is a city with a proud sporting heritage and sport plays a huge part in the life of our campus.
 The new Sports Centre will provide fitting facilities for the a top-three ranked sporting University."

-Sport is not just about fierce competition; over 300 of our sports students volunteer in the community, working with local schools.
-The new Sports Centre will enhance still further these links between the University and our wider community.
+Sport is not just about fierce competition; over 300 of our sports students volunteer in the community working with local schools.
+The University of Birmingham also has a long tradition of welcoming individuals and groups from the local community to use University sports facilities.
+The new Sports Centre will enable us to engage with even more people throughout Birmingham and beyond.

 To see photos of how the Sports Centre will look when completed, please click here.

 What the new Sports Centre will contain...

 A 50m x 17m swimming pool with up to 240 spectactor seats